 - Student Chapters.
-World Without Genocide establishes chapters at high schools, colleges, and universities, including at William Mitchell College of Law.
+World Without Genocide establishes chapters at high schools, colleges, and universities, including at Mitchell Hamline School of Law.

 - Internships.
 We engage young people through internships and special programs, to develop leaders who make human rights and justice for all a central objective in their lives.

 - Speakers’ Bureau.
 We have experts who travel the region educating about genocide.
 We have spoken to tens of thousands of people in faith, educational, human rights, and civic communities.

 - Summer Institute for High School Students.
 World hosts an annual Summer Institute in August to teach high school students about human rights and genocide, as well as the leadership tools to stand up for human rights, both locally and globally.

 - Exploring Human Rights spring break trip.
 World facilitates an annual spring break trip for law students and William Mitchell faculty and staff to explore career, internship, and volunteer opportunities in justice and law in New York City and Washington, D.C.
 Students meet with human rights experts at the United Nations, Amnesty International, Human Rights Watch, United States Holocaust Memorial Museum, U.S. Agency for International Development, U.S. Institute of Peace, and other agencies and organizations.